jodal/comics/docs/webservice.rst

 ==============

-The web service is only available for users with an active user account on the *comics* instance.
+The web service is only available for users with an active user account on the Comics instance.
 The user must authenticate himself using the same secret key as is used to access comic feeds.
-The key can be found in the account section of the *comics* instance.
+The key can be found in the account section of the Comics instance.

 The secret key can be provided in one of two ways: